Lockheed L-749 Constellation: Design and development

 In early 1947, the Lockheed Aircraft Corporation unveiled the L-749, a derivative of its L-649 Constellation with fuel tanks to increase its maximum range by 1000 smi.
 Due to the increased weight, the landing gear and tires had to be strengthened.
 Jet stacks were also introduced, increasing speed by 15 mph.
 These jet stacks increased the noise, requiring more insulation.
 As with the L-649, ten different layouts of the internal cabin were possible.
 Airlines originally attracted to the L-649 changed their orders to the L-749.
 The L-749 was to become the standard version of the regular Constellation.

 The L-749 first flew on March 14, 1947, and received certification that same month.
 The first L-749 was delivered to Air France on April 18, 1947.
 Pan American World Airways received its first L-749 in June, and L-749 service began the same month on their "Round The World" service.
 The L-749 also entered service with various other airlines, including Trans World Airlines (TWA), KLM, Cubana de Aviación, Línea Aeropostal Venezolana and Avianca.

 In March 1947, 1,200 jobs were lost at Lockheed, bringing production of the aircraft to a near stand-still.
 This was due to the end of military production from World War II bringing a reduction in the number of needed workers.
 A large order from the United States Air Force for 10 L-749As, designated C-121 Constellation, saved the Constellation program from cancellation.
 The United States Navy followed in, ordering two L-749As as PO-1Ws (later WV-1s).
 The first L-749A off the production lines were destined for the military.

 Lockheed started producing the improved L-749A in 1949.
 It had a strengthened fuselage, further strengthened landing gear and a Plycor floor.
-This increased weight by over 4000 lbs and increased the MTOW.
+This increased its weight by over 4000 lbs and increased the MTOW.
 Slightly redesigned engine cowlings and new Curtiss Electric propellers were also introduced.
-Lockheed also offered a L-749 to L-749A conversion kit.
+Lockheed also offered an L-749 to L-749A conversion kit.
 The first civil customer for the L-749A was South African Airways but its largest customer was TWA, which had 26 L-749As; the last of these were not retired until 1967.
 A cargo version of the L-749A based on the military C-121A was offered, but no airlines showed interest and it never left the drawing board.
 An L-749B turboprop version was envisaged, but this too never left the drawing board as no reliable engine was found.
 Production of the L-749A ended in 1951 to give way to its stretched successor, the L-1049 Super Constellation.